Tree-sitter

 Syntax: (#contains? capture captureOrString...)

 The first argument is always a captured node whose text is compare against.
-For the additional arguments, if a capture name is provided the textual contents of the captured node will be compared; if a string literal is provided, the string itself will be compared.
+For the additional arguments, if a capture name is provided the textual contents of the captured node will be compared; if a string is provided, the string itself will be compared.
 Two or more additional arguments will be compared in an OR fashion, as if to say “contains any of these values.”

 Examples: